Drew-Donaldson/spring-boot-with-apache-kafka/README.md

 - **Spring Kafka**: For Kafka integration
 - **Apache Kafka**: Messaging system (tested with a local Kafka server)
 - **Maven**: Dependency management
-- **H2 Database**: For in-memory database testing (if applicable)
 - **Postman**: For testing REST endpoints that trigger Kafka messages

-## Learning Outcomes
-Through this project, I gained hands-on experience with:
-- Setting up Apache Kafka with Spring Boot for event-driven architecture.
-- Configuring Kafka producers and consumers using Spring Kafka annotations.
-- Managing Kafka topics and partitions.
-- Handling JSON message serialization/deserialization with Spring Kafka.
-- Understanding the basics of distributed messaging systems and their use cases.